Logic Production Systems (LPS)

 All files in this repository are copyright Imperial College London and open source licensed with 3-clause BSD, except for files with other specific copyright and licensing notices, all being some sort of open source.

-Main authors include Bob Kowalski, Fariba Sadri, and also contributions by Miguel Calejo and Jacinto Dávila.
+Main authors include Bob Kowalski, Fariba Sadri, Miguel Calejo and also contributions by Jacinto Dávila.
 The engine implementation in this repository is an evolved version of the core interpreter developed during David Wei's Master Thesis project at Imperial College, London, supervised by Fariba Sadri and Krysia Broda.

 InterProlog Consulting's Prolog Studio adds somes facilities for LPS running over XSB Prolog: a semantic highlighting editor and a timeline visualizer.
 To install:

 - Pull or download this whole repository into a new folder "LPS"

 - Follow instructions at top of InterProlog Studio, including a recent XSB Prolog install

 See the robot game at https://bobthesimplebot.github.io

 - Before you commit any changes to the LPS engine or tools, make sure you execute all tests with 'interpreter:test_examples'.